Public Affairs & Media Relations

 Social Media Guidelines

 MUSC's social media guidelines outlines recommendations for participation in social media, including MUSC hosted social media and non-MUSC hosted social media in which an individual’s affiliation with MUSC is known, identified or presumed.
 These guidelines will help minimize the business, legal and personal risks that may arise from an individual’s use of social media during working or non-working hours.
 They also protect the privacy and safety of our patients, employees and students.
+You can access this in the CCMO website section of the intranet (horseshoe).

 Communication policies and procedures